-

 The current study is a combination of quantitative and qualitative analysis, in which the latter is predominant and is given the central role.

 The participants in the study (gambling websites, through their webmasters) are recruited through online advertising and direct invitations.
-The eligibility criteria include not having legally prohibited content, meeting the gambling legal requirements, and having informative content besides the games and games' rules (not casino only).
+The eligibility criteria include not having legally prohibited content, meeting the gambling legal requirements, and having informative content besides the games and games' rules (not casino only).The quantitative analysis will use basic descriptive-statistics methods, summarizing the data recorded from the sample by standard statistical indicators, with the following main specific variables:

 - the presence of structural descriptions of the games in parametric terms;